Kaymone1/Smarty-pants-app/README.md

 # Smarty-pants-app
 My first class project using GitHub
 # About Me
-This is my mini dictionary program called "Smarty-Pants" that provides users with a small handheld, full of thousands of words dictionary...
-THEIR PHONES! (or tablet anything that uses internet).
-This app gives users a dictionary that is simple and easy to read.
-Simplicity is important to broaden my target audience.
-I need my grandmother to find this easy to use!
+I developed 'Smarty-Pants,' a mobile dictionary application designed to provide users with a user-friendly and easily accessible vocabulary resource.
+This app offers thousands of words in a format that is simple and intuitive, catering to a broad range of users, including those less tech-savvy, such as my grandmother.
+'Smarty-Pants' is optimized for mobile devices, ensuring that users can access the dictionary effortlessly on their smartphones and tablets, making it a practical and convenient language tool.

 # Techniques used
 The app is based off a dictionary API that gives me a very large array of words, meanings, phonetics, etc. info of a regular dictionary.